jaewon1013/ci5301/chang-chen-ci5301-syllabus-2016-fall.md

 ### Authoring on the Web

 - What are the differences between basic web languages (HTML/CSS) and web-based applications/content management systems?
+- What are the best ways to provide web development opportunities for students/workplaces?
 - How can educators and a business provide a presence on the web?
-- What are the best ways to provide web development opportunities for students?
-- How can educators and a business provide a presence on the web?
+- How to design and develop a creative and practical website?

 ## Course Website